 Are you in the final year of your degree and starting to think about what to do next?
 What opportunities are available to chemistry graduates?
-We’ve opened a discussion box on this page so you can ask questions about anything related to finding your first job.
+Here’s a list of helpful websites to get you started on that search!

 We’re starting to interview chemistry graduates working in industry/business/academia.
 There are a couple of interviews here to start off, and we hope to do more each year from graduates of as many universities as possible.
 Feel free to get in touch if you’d like to share your experience of finding that first job.
 Use the discussion box below to ask any questions.

 The Royal Society of Chemistry is a great place to start your career.
 If you need inspiration, take a look at some role models, champions, and ambassadors of chemistry in a project looking at diversity in the chemical sciences.

 Jobbydoo aggregates job vacancies from all career sites, job boards and recruitment agencies, and organises that information to make it accessible and useful.

 – More than 900,000 jobs available in the UK.